AlgoHunt/VQRF/README.md

 Fixing TanksandTemples dataset following this [issue](https://github.com/sunset1995/DirectVoxGO/issues/4)

-Set -g option according to the avalible gpu on your machine.
+Set `-g` option according to the availible gpu on your machine.

 ## Testing